Twisting causes sudden, severe pain and often nausea and vomiting.

 Laparoscopy: Doctors may make one or more small incisions in the abdomen.
 They then insert a viewing tube (laparoscope) through one incision.
 Using instruments threaded through other incisions, they try to untwist the ovary and, if also twisted, the fallopian tube.
 Laparoscopy is done in a hospital and usually requires a general anesthetic, but it does not require an overnight stay.

-Laparotomy: Doctors make a larger incision in the abdomen if the ovarian mass is larger.
+Laparotomy: Rarely, doctors need to make a larger incision in the abdomen if the ovarian mass is larger.
 A laparoscope is not used because doctors can directly view the affected organs.
 Laparotomy requires a long period of observation after the procedure or an overnight stay in the hospital and can cause more pain after the procedure than laparoscopy.

 If an ovarian cyst is present and the ovary can be saved, the cyst is removed (called cystectomy).